joro1881/NimbleVue/README.md

 Main goal is to be nimble, be used in small projects on the fly, as alternative to the big and stuffed libraries.

 The inspiration came from a bad experience with one of the famous vue library, when I had to manually override styling classes in order to use the library in small startup project.
-<br><br>

 ## Table of Contents